-Some specialized configuration parameters and files are required to set up a MySQL Cluster—see Section 18.3.2, “MySQL Cluster Configuration Files”, for information about these.
+Some specialized configuration parameters and files are required to set up an NDB Cluster—see Section 18.4.3, “NDB Cluster Configuration Files”, for information about these.

-A few simple commands are used in the MySQL Cluster management client (ndb_mgm) for tasks such as starting and stopping cluster nodes.
-See Section 18.5.2, “Commands in the MySQL Cluster Management Client”.
+A few simple commands are used in the NDB Cluster management client (ndb_mgm) for tasks such as starting and stopping cluster nodes.
+See Section 18.6.1, “Commands in the NDB Cluster Management Client”.

-MySQL Cluster also supports application programming using the
+NDB Cluster also supports application programming using the NDB

-NDB API, which provides a low-level C++ interface to MySQL
+API, which provides a low-level C++ interface to NDB Cluster

 The NDB API.
 In addition, many

-MySQL Cluster (NDB 7.1 and later) also supports Java application programming using ClusterJ, which supports a domain object model of data using sessions and transactions.
-See Java and MySQL Cluster, for more information.
+NDB Cluster also supports Java application programming using ClusterJ, which supports a domain object model of data using sessions and transactions.
+See Java and NDB Cluster, for more information.

-MySQL Cluster NDB 7.3 adds adapters supporting NoSQL
+NDB Cluster also includes adapters supporting NoSQL applications

-MySQL Cluster includes a command line client for performing basic management functions.
-See Section 18.4.5, “ndb_mgm — The MySQL Cluster Management Client”, and Section 18.5.2, “Commands in the MySQL Cluster Management Client”.
+NDB Cluster includes a command line client for performing basic management functions.
+See Section 18.5.5, “ndb_mgm — The NDB Cluster Management Client”, and Section 18.6.1, “Commands in the NDB Cluster Management Client”.

-MySQL Cluster NDB 7.0 and later is also supported by MySQL Cluster Manager, a separate product providing an advanced command line interface that can automate many MySQL Cluster management tasks such as rolling restarts and configuration changes.
-For more information about MySQL Cluster Manager, see MySQL™ Cluster Manager 1.3.0 User Manual.
+NDB Cluster 7.6 and earlier are also supported by MySQL Cluster Manager, a separate product providing an advanced command line interface that can automate many NDB Cluster management tasks such as rolling restarts and configuration changes.
+Beginning with version 1.4.8, MySQL Cluster Manager also provides experimental support for NDB Cluster 8.0.
+For more information about MySQL Cluster Manager, see MySQL Cluster Manager 1.4.8 User Manual.